kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 ' Can't accidentally call a database method from the Domain model which is supposed to be pure ' "Pit of Success" forced to do things the proper way

----

-    [lang=fsharp]
-    type Customer =
-        | T1 of CustomerObserver

-    type CustomerObserver =
-        | T1 of Customer

-    // Compiler error: The type 'Customer' is not defined

-    type FirstType =
-        | T1 of SecondType

-    and SecondType =
-        | T1 of FirstType

 ***

 ### Function Composition